Mobility and Stability: Joint Functions When We Move

 When the joints within the kinetic chain lose their primary role due to dysfunction and change roles, human movement becomes compromised and the chance of injury increases significantly.
 Fitness professionals who understand how to properly assess human movement, understand the function of each joint, create programs that either restore or ensure human movement will not be compromised, are at an enormous advantage to help their clients move better.

 Want to learn more about mobility and stability training?
 Author Marty Miller will be presenting more on the topic at NASM Optima 2018!
-Register now for you seat at the session!
+Register now for your seat at the session!